 8. Spy on wolves at the International Wolf Center

 Satisfy your canine curiosity when you visit the International Wolf Center in Ely, one of the cool things to do in Northern Minnesota.
-Situated at the center of the Superior National Forest, the International Wolf Center offers a chance to witness wolves as they eat, sleep, and play.
+Situated at the Superior National Forest Center, the International Wolf Center offers a chance to witness wolves as they eat, sleep, and play.
 The staff naturalists at the International Wolf Center will present the pack to children and adults several times a day through engaging events.

 The engaging new Discover Wolves exhibit at the International Wolf Center will clue you in on how wolves have influenced numerous societies throughout history, particularly that of Native American culture.

-Learn about how fascinating radio telemetry is in studying wildlife, as you sit in a virtual airplane cockpit, press a button, and take off from a frozen lake as search for wolf packs!
+Learn about how fascinating radio telemetry is in studying wildlife as you sit in a virtual airplane cockpit, press a button, and take off from a frozen lake to search for wolf packs!

 Staying the night?
 Just a mile away from the wolf center is Motel Ely, a family-owned and operated budget motel with great reviews for being impeccably clean.

-See Related: 13 Best Things to do in Ely, Minnesota
+See Related: Best Things to Do in Ely

 9. Set off on the highly popular North Shore Scenic Drive

-Minnesota’s North Shore refers to the shoreline of Lake Superior that runs from Duluth, Minnesota to Ontario, Canada.
-The North Shore is characterized by cobblestone beaches, rocky cliffs and ridges, scenic rivers and waterfalls, and hillside forests.
+Minnesota’s North Shore refers to the shoreline of Lake Superior that runs from Duluth, Minnesota, to Ontario, Canada.
+The North Shore has cobblestone beaches, rocky cliffs and ridges, scenic rivers and waterfalls, and hillside forests.

-The North Shore Scenic Drive can be experienced via several different itineraries and can include combinations of driving, biking, and hiking – making it a highlight of any Minnesota bucket list!
+The North Shore Scenic Drive can be experienced via several different itineraries, including combinations of driving, biking, and hiking – making it a highlight of any Minnesota bucket list!

 10. Marvel at Minnesota’s tallest waterfall at Grand Portage State Park